akka/akka-meta/ComparisonWithOrleans.md

 ##### Automatic Instantiation

-  * An Orleans Grain may at any given time have one or more activations (active instances) depending on deployment mode.
-This implies that stateful Grains will have to consider that there may be copies running outside of their control that are responsible for the same piece of data or functionality if automatic scale-out is enabled (see below).
+  * An Orleans Grain may at any given time have one or more activations (active instances) depending on deployment mode: if automatic scale-out (see below) is enabled for a Grain type then the programmer will have to consider that there may be multiple copies running with the same identifier.

   * An Akka ActorRef refers to an Actor that must have been previously instantiated (otherwise there would not be an ActorRef but only an ActorPath available) and that may have already terminated.
 There will never be two Actors running with the same ActorRef.
 When using ClusterSharding there can be exactly zero or one instances currently running for each logical Actor name at any given point in time (unless the user explicitly configures the cluster to tolerate operation under split-brain scenarios).